Tap to Read ➤

 Your browser doesn't support HTML5 video.

-This famous Buddhist temple in Thailand is named after the Hindu god Aruna.
+This Thai temple is named after the Hindu god Aruna.

 This temple was made by King Taksin in 1768.
 It has a 70 m high prang, a golden Buddha image, and a few other worth admiring features.